Pat Spillane

 Patrick Gerard Spillane (born 1 December 1955), better known as Pat Spillane, is an Irish former Gaelic football pundit and player.
 His league and championship career at senior level with the Kerry county team spanned seventeen years from 1974 to 1991.
 Spillane is widely regarded as one of the greatest players in the history of the game.

 Born in Templenoe, County Kerry, Spillane was born into a strong Gaelic football family.
 His father, Tom, and his uncle, Jerome, both played with Kerry and won All-Ireland medals in the junior grade.
 His maternal uncles, Jackie, Dinny, Mickey, and Teddy Lyne, all won All-Ireland medals at various grades with Kerry throughout the 1940s and 1950s.

 Spillane played competitive Gaelic football as a boarder at St Brendan's College.
 Here he won back-to-back Corn Uí Mhuirí medals, however, an All-Ireland medal remained elusive.
 Spillane first appeared for the Templenoe club at underage levels, before winning a county novice championship medal in 1973.
 With the amalgamated Kenmare District team he won two county senior championship medals in 1974 and 1987.
 While studying at Thomond College Spillane won an All-Ireland medal in the club championship in 1978.
 He also won one Munster medal and a county senior championship medal in Limerick.

 Spillane made his debut on the inter-county scene at the age of sixteen when he was picked on the Kerry minor team.
 He enjoyed two championship seasons with the minor team, however, he was a Munster runner-up on both occasions.
-Spillane subsequently joined the Kerry under-21 team, winning back-to-back All-Ireland medal in 1975 and 1976.
+Spillane subsequently joined the Kerry under-21 team, winning back-to-back All-Ireland medals in 1975 and 1976.
 By this stage he had also joined the Kerry senior team, making his debut during the 1973–74 league.
-Over the course of the next seventeen years, Spillane won eight All-Ireland medals, beginning with a lone triumph in 1975, a record-equalling four championships in-a-row from 1978 to 1981 and three championships in-a-row from 1984 to 1986.
+Over the course of the next seventeen years, Spillane won eight All-Ireland medals, beginning with a lone triumph in 1975, a record-equalling four championships in a row from 1978 to 1981 and three championships in a row from 1984 to 1986.
 He also won twelve Munster medals, two National Football League medals and was named Footballer of the Year in 1978 and 1986.
 He played his last game for Kerry in August 1991.
 Spillane was joined on the Kerry team by his two brothers, Mick and Tom, and together won a total of 19 All-Ireland medals – a record for a set of brothers.